Epic Urgent & Family Care - Palatine is operating under new ownership & new name of LocalMD Urgent Care from March 20th, 2026.

 • Has neck stiffness or swelling

-Call our Palatine location at (708) 733-7750 or Streamwood at (630) 703-2711.
+Call our Streamwood location at (630) 703-2711.
 Or better yet, walk in.
 We treat patients’ urgent medical issues immediately without the hassle of scheduling appointments or the long waits and high costs of going to an ER.